slackapi/python-slack-sdk/docs/content/legacy/auth.md

 ## Single Workspace Install

-If you\'re building an application for a single Slack workspace, there\'s no need to build out the entire OAuth flow.
+If you're building an application for a single Slack workspace, there's no need to build out the entire OAuth flow.

-Once you\'ve setup your features, click on the **Install App to Team** button found on the **Install App** page.
+Once you've setup your features, click on the **Install App to Team** button found on the **Install App** page.
 If you add new permission scopes or Slack app features after an app has been installed, you must reinstall the app to your workspace for changes to take effect.